Budibase/website/content/blog/data/create-forms-for-sql-databases.md

 ### Customize the forms

-You can use JS code and bindings to make your forms more dynamic.
+You can use JS code and bindings to make your forms more dynamic - or use custom SQL queries alongside form-based UIs.
 For example, if you have post categories in a table, you can add options to add categories to a post, but display the category name instead of the ID in your form.

 Another idea is to use calculated fields if you want to.
 Instead of a field with the “sales total” for sales tables, you can calculate the total based on the current products and quantities.